Skip to main content

 Cinema and Media Studies Major

-The Undergraduate Major in Cinema and Media Studies has been designed by faculty across the College of Arts and Humanities to enable students to explore the aesthetic, cultural, economic, historical, and technological dimensions of the most globally influential art forms of the twentieth- and twenty-first centuries.
-The Cinema and Media Studies major brings together courses in cinema and media from varied nations, languages, and cultures.
+The undergraduate major in cinema and media studies has been designed by faculty across the College of Arts and Humanities to enable students to explore the aesthetic, cultural, economic, historical and technological dimensions of the most globally influential art forms of the twentieth- and twenty-first centuries.
+The cinema and media studies major brings together courses in cinema and media from varied nations, languages and cultures as well as practical training in screenwriting, filmmaking and post-production.

 Explore the Cinema and Media Studies Major